ArisKaralis/MarsLandingSimulationWithArduino/README.md

 # Mission Control System

-This is the Mission Control System software for the Mars Rover project.
+This is the Mission Control System software for the Mars Landing Simulation project.

 ## Requirements